 Students are required to answer questions about technical accounting issues in a manner that demonstrates their understanding of those issues.
 Details of the specific requirements of the test will be provided to students in MyUni by week 2 of the semester.

 There will be a three hour, closed book examination.

-Assessment DetailThere are five summative assessment tasks in this course.
+Assessment DetailThere are four summative assessment tasks in this course.
 Each task is designed to provide students with opportunities to engage with the course materials and demonstrate their level of comprehension and understanding of each of the topics covered as well as their understanding of the overall nature and purpose of financial reporting and its relevance to external stakeholders.
-All of the assessment tasks will contribute either individually or collectively to the satisfaction of the learning outcomes for FA.
+All of the assessment tasks will contribute either individually or collectively to the satisfaction of the learning outcomes for this course.

-It is essential that students fully engage with the course materials and all of the available learning activities for FA.
+It is essential that students fully engage with the course materials and all of the available learning activities for this course.
 An effective way to do this is to consistently interact with their fellow students and tutor in the weekly tutorials.
-By doing this, students can improve their understanding of each topic receive feedback about their learning progress and identify areas of strength and weakness in their understanding of particular topics and take effective action to improve where necessary.
+By doing this, students will improve their understanding of each topic receive feedback about their learning progress and identify areas of strength and weakness in their understanding of particular topics and take effective action to improve where necessary.